Tagdal language

 Tagdal (Tuareg name: Tagdalt) is a mixed Northern Songhay language of central Niger.
 Ethnologue considers it a "mixed Berber–Songhay language", while other researchers consider it Northern Songhay.
+Nicolaï (1981) argued that Tagdal was originally derived from the Tuareg languages and adopted characteristics of Songhai rather than vice versa.

 There are two dialects: Tagdal proper, spoken by the Igdalen people, pastoralists who inhabit a region to the east along the Niger border to Tahoua in Niger, and Tabarog, spoken by the Iberogan people of the Azawagh valley on the Niger–Mali border.
+The Iberogan sometimes refer to their language as Tagdal.